 Ability to withstand cold temperatures.

-Minor concerns: Bloat, heart conditions
+Minor concerns: bloat, heart conditions

-Occasionally seen: Autoimmune diseases
+Occasionally seen: autoimmune disorders

-Suggested tests: Hip, elbow, heart
+Suggested tests: hip, elbow, cardiac

 Life span: 7–10 years